bd0525/new2GPR/README.md

    Resources:

-2. Introduction to Bayesian Statistics
+2. Introduction to Bayesian Statistics<br>
    Obj: Grasp the principles of Bayesian inference, foundational for understanding GPR.

    Topics: